cristinawithout/ember-data-store-cache/README.md

 # ember-data-store-cache
-Provides ability to find all on ember data store with a minimum required cache time.
+Provides ability to use a minimum required cache time on Ember Data requests.

+Currently works only on findAll type finds. findById already uses the data in the store. findQuery isn't supported yet.

 # Installation
  * ember install:addon ember-data-store-cache